How Are Point Spreads Calculated?

 That’s close, but not quite right.

-The majority of the time, sportsbooks try to create a point spread that will attract equal betting on both teams.
+The majority of the time, sportsbooks try to create a point spread with a margin of victory that attracts equal betting on both teams.
 Sometimes this is equivalent to a results-oriented spread—one which creates a truly level playing field—but not always because the public isn’t necessarily a rational actor.

 Why do sportsbooks want equal betting on both teams most of the time?
 Simple.
-It’s a risk-free way to make money.
+It’s a risk-free way for them to make money.

 Sportsbooks try to create a point spread that will attract equal betting on both teams.

-Look at any slate of Sunday NFL games and you will see that the payouts on the two teams in any given game are about -110, meaning bettors have to wager $110 to win $100.
+Look at any slate of Sunday NFL games and you will see that the football betting payouts on the two teams in any given matchup are about -110, meaning sports bettors have to wager $110 to win $100 on the NFL point spread.

 The same goes for basketball betting.
 The image below illustrates four games on a generic NBA betting menu.
 As you can see, all eight teams involved in the four games have a -110 payout against the spread.